Tarn Taran Sahib: Industry

-No of Distt Wards 19 Which Has Been Included City and Some Of Neae Area's.

-Tarn Taran Municipal Council has total administration over 12,874 houses to which it supplies basic amenities like water and sewerage.
-It is also authorize to build roads within Municipal Council limits and impose taxes on properties coming under its jurisdiction.

-Health

-The city has adequate health care system The city has one Civil (public) hospital besides six private hospitals.
-Tarn Taran has a largest 350 Bedded fully computerized Charitable Hospital viz.
-Guru Nanak Dev Super-speciality Hospital, run under 'Baba Jiwan Singh Baba Dalip Singh Educational Trust'(regd.).
-Baba Jagtar Singh Kar Sewa Wale is the Chairman.

-The Hospital has got all core medical facilities with state of art Radiology and Pathology Departments.
+Tarn Taran Sahib is the site of the Goindwal Sahib Power Plant and harike barrage.

+Tarn Taran Sahib is also a major producer of agriculture products including wheat, rice, maize and vegetables such as peas, broccoli and so on.
+As a district 80% economy is based on agricultural products and 20% includes local shops, real estate businesses, and local software and technology businesses.

 Government and politics

 Tarn Taran Sahib is situated near the Amritsar district.
-It sends one elected representative to the Lok Sabha (the Indian parliament), one member to the State Legislative Assembly and two members to Shiromani Gurdwara Parbhandhak Committee(SGPC) at Amritsar.
+It sends one elected representative to the Lok Sabha (the Indian parliament), one member to the State Legislative Assembly and two members to Shiromani Gurdwara Parbhandhak Committee (SGPC) at Amritsar.
 It is the headquarters of Tarn Taran district.
 It is a municipal council with 19 wards.
 The district borders Doaba, Malwa Belt and Pakistan.

-Tourism

-Visitor attractions in and around Tarn Taran Sahib include: